-Botswana and Germany maintain good bilateral relations, based on mutual respect and consensus on international issues.
-Since the state visit to Botswana by Germany’s then Federal President Horst Köhler in April 2006, relations between the two countries have steadily intensified.
-Botswana opened an embassy in Berlin for the first time in autumn 2013.
+Botswana and Germany maintain good bilateral relations based on mutual respect and consensus on international issues.
+Federal Minister Gerd Müller’s visit to Botswana in August 2018 and Federal President Frank-Walter Steinmeier’s state visit in November 2018 reflect Germany’s continuing interest in the country.
+Botswana has had an embassy in Berlin since autumn 2013.

-Botswana’s President Seretse Khama Ian Khama paid an official visit to Germany in February 2012, meeting with Federal Chancellor Angela Merkel and then Federal President Christian Wulff.
-He also attended two meetings in Hamburg with entrepreneurs.
+Botswana’s President Seretse Khama Ian Khama paid an official visit to Germany in February 2012, meeting Federal Chancellor Angela Merkel and the then Federal President, Christian Wulff.
 President Khama visited Germany again in March 2017 to attend the international travel trade show ITB Berlin.
-During his trip, he held talks with Federal Chancellor Merkel and then Federal President Joachim Gauck.
+During his trip, he held talks with Federal Chancellor Angela Merkel and Federal President Joachim Gauck.

-Visits by a delegation from the German Bundestag’s Parliamentary Friendship Group for Relations with the SADC States took place most recently in May 2011 and June 2015.
+The most recent trip by a delegation from the Bundestag Parliamentary Friendship Group for Relations with the Southern African States took place in June 2015.
 The Federal Chancellor’s Personal Representative for Africa, Günter Nooke, represented Germany at the celebrations held in late September 2016 to mark the 50th anniversary of Botswana’s independence.
-Shortly before this trip, in August 2016, Minister of State at the Federal Foreign Office, Maria Böhmer, visited Botswana.
-The main issues discussed during her visit were bilateral cooperation in vocational training, promotion of the role of women and Botswana’s UNESCO World Heritage sites.
+Shortly before that, in August 2016, the then Minister of State at the Federal Foreign Office, Prof. Maria Böhmer, visited the country.

-Bilateral trade between Germany and Botswana and German direct investment in the country are modest.
-According to Federal Statistical Office figures, in 2016, trade between the two countries was worth approximately 74.5 million euros, with German exports to Botswana totalling 72.3 million euros.
-Meat products are Botswana’s main export to Germany, while Germany’s main exports to Botswana are machinery and electrical goods, motor vehicles, food, metal goods, chemical products and wood and paper products.
-It should, however, be taken into consideration that Botswana gets most of its imports from South Africa, including many products made by German companies.
-These imports of German products from South Africa do not appear in bilateral trade statistics.
+Trade between Germany and Botswana is modest, as is German direct investment in the country.
+According to Federal Statistical Office figures, trade between the two countries was worth approximately 56.2 million US dollars in 2017, with German exports to Botswana totalling 52.3 million US dollars.
+Meat products are Botswana’s main export to Germany, while Germany’s main exports to Botswana are machinery and electrical goods, motor vehicles, foodstuffs, metal goods, chemical products and wood and paper products.
+It should be remembered, however, that Botswana gets most of its imports from South Africa, including many products made by German companies.
+These imports of German products from South Africa do not appear in the bilateral trade statistics.

-Owing to Botswana’s relatively small market and the availability of reasonably priced imports from South Africa, foreign companies have been rather cautious about investing in the country.
-Nevertheless, Botswana could also be of interest to German business and industry because of its domestic stability, its geographic location in the region and its sound finances.
-An agreement between Germany and Botswana on investment protection and promotion entered into force in August 2007.
+Owing to Botswana’s relatively small market and the availability of reasonably priced imports from South Africa, there is little foreign investment in the country.
+Nevertheless, Botswana could also be of interest to German business and industry because of its domestic stability, its geographical location in the region and its sound finances.
+The German-Botswana investment protection and promotion agreement entered into force in August 2007.

 In March 2017, Botswana was the very first southern African country to be the official partner country of the international travel trade show ITB Berlin.